KarthikNA/Prediction-of-Hard-Drive-Failure/README.md

 The data obtained from Backblaze was aggregated and cleaned using different techniques.
 Relevant features were determined for further analysis.
 Combinations of supervised and unsupervised learning techniques were adopted to predict the failure of a hard disk drive from S.M.A.R.T statistics and cluster hard drives based on S.M.A.R.T statistics.
 The results were further analyzed and visualized.
+Sub-sections below explain the above mentioned topics in detail.

 <p align="center">
     <img src="images/methodology.png">